 People commonly request an ethnic rhinoplasty or non-Caucasian nose job from different ethnic backgrounds to enhance the projection of the nasal bridge and or the nose tip.
-This is often needed due to many people from certain ethnic backgrounds having weaker cartilage support and a broader nasal bridge.
+This is often needed because many people from certain ethnic backgrounds have weaker cartilage support and a broader nasal bridge.
 Augmentation rhinoplasty is commonly combined with alar base reduction to reduce the size of wide nostrils.
 This helps to produce a more defined nose with better contours.

 The most common graft material to augment the ethnic nose is your own natural cartilage.
 Septal cartilage is most commonly used, followed by ear cartilage and rib cartilage.
 In some cases, artificial synthetic material may be used.
 These are less commonly used due to a higher risk of infection, which may require subsequent surgery for removal.
 Using your own cartilage helps to produce better results due to having a more natural feel and shape.